 A straight bet is a bet where you place a wager on one game that has a point spread, run line, money line, or game total.
 For example, taking team A on the money line or taking team B to cover the spread.

-A total line bet is a bet placed on whether the game’s total score will be over or under the number that the sportsbook sets before the game begins.
+A total line bet in Maryland is a bet placed on whether the game’s total score will be over or under the number that the sportsbook sets before the game begins.

 A teaser is a betting ticket in which you combine two or more bets from two or more different games.
 Each pick in a teaser must either be a bet against the spread or on totals.
 The maximum number of games you can include in a teaser is ten.